Tax facts based on Budget announcements on 3 March 2021.

 Note: The authorised mileage rates for private cars and vans above are for income tax purposes only.
 The authorised rate for National Insurance purposes is 45p per mile regardless of annual mileage.

-Note: Diesel vehicles meeting the RDE2 standard will be exempt from diesel supplement and the above petrol rates apply for such vehicles.
+Note: Diesel vehicles meeting the RDE2 standard are exempt from diesel supplement and the above petrol rates apply for such vehicles.